 And “decrease load to failure,” is another way of saying the tendon is weaker and can’t handle as much stress or weight “load” on it - before it fails and possibly even ruptures (this has been know to happen, especially with athletes.)

-I first discovered and wrote about this research in my “Tendonitis” ebook about 10 years ago in 2003, when hardly anyone was talking about it.
+I first discovered and wrote about this research in my ebook, 'Escaping The Tendonitis Triple Trap' over 15 years ago in 2003, when hardly anyone was talking about it.

 The big, “MD-type” websites sadly still recommend the shot and perpetuate the inflammation myth, which we’ll get to, but it’s encouraging to see the truth about Cortisone going mainstream.